clolsonus/VirtualChoir/website/index.md

 # Let your voice soar!

-Autosync your tracks - mix your audio - produce a gridded video.
+Autosync your tracks - mix your audio - produce a gridded video - no software to learn - works on any platform - 100% fast and free.

 ## Make your own virtual choir videos in 3 easy steps